Don’t get me wrong, growing a beard is mostly just simply letting it grow…

 …But, there are still many mistakes and traps you can fall victim to, which can sabotage your efforts an/or severely cut back your ability to grow a GOOD looking beard.

-In this post, we will look at 5 of the most common ones to help you save your beard from them.
+In this post, we will look at some of the most common ones to help you save your beard from them.

 For many men, deciding to grow a beard can be the best decision they ever make.

-It’s a sign of supreme male health, provides warmth and protection for the face, gives you a confidence boost, and so on.
+Some great beard benefits include warmth and protection for the face, a nice confidence boost, the ladies seem to dig it, and so on.

 Most people who take on this adventure of growing a beard, usually last few weeks.
-Then begins the itchy stage of beard growth, and if your face isn’t fully covered yet, many make the mistake of starting to shape and style their beards.
+Then begins the stage of the growth where the usual “itchy beard phase” sets in.
+If your face isn’t fully covered yet, many make the mistake of either shaving or starting to shape and style their beards too early.

-Shaping a starting beard isn’t a good idea, since you will usually end up cutting of too much and eventually give in and shave the whole thing off.
+Shaping a starting beard isn’t a good idea since you will usually end up cutting off too much and eventually give in and shave the whole thing off.

 Simply put, patience is your best friend when growing facial hair.
 You should give it AT LEAST 6 weeks before any sort of shaving, shaping, or styling to uncover your true beard potential.
 Sure you could end up with a patchy beard, but it’s not the end of the world.